ulodciv/cluster_deployer/README.md

 (RA) for Postgresql.

-There are some unit tests and functional tests (eg test PG replication, test killing-adding back a slave, test "pcs stanby/unstandby" a slave), it is still a WIP, and more tests are needed to confirm the RA works properly in most scenarios.
+There are some unit tests and functional tests (eg test PG replication, test killing-adding back a slave, test "pcs stanby/unstandby" a slave), but more tests are needed to confirm the RA works properly in most scenarios.

-# Usage

-Requirements:
+# Requirements:

 - Linux or Windows
 - VirtualBox
 - Python >= 3.6
 - Python module Paramiko (python -m pip install paramiko)

+# Usage

 1. Set up a VirtualBox VM that has:
     - CentOS/RHEL 7, Debian 9, or Ubuntu Zesty